iwezfuf/neural-network/README.md

     very inappropriate.
 Don't make unnecessary copies.
   - Objects are fine, but be careful about the depth of the object hierarchy you are going to create.
 Always remember that you are trying to be fast.
   - Double precision is fine.
-You may try to use doubles.
+You may try to use floats.
 Do not use BigDecimal or any other high-precision objects.
   - Don't forget to use compiler optimizations (e.g. -O3 or -Ofast)
   - Simple SGD is most likely not fast enough, you are going to need to